AdrienTaylor/GreedyMethods/README.txt

 Version: March 13, 2018

-In this repository, you will find resources for the article entitled "Efficient First-order Methods for Convex Minimization: a Constructive Approach".
+In this repository, you will find resources for the work entitled "Efficient First-order Methods for Convex Minimization: a Constructive Approach".
 Content:

 (1) Files for generating the worst-case comparisons between the different methods (fast gradient, triple momentum and optimized gradient) for miminimizing smooth (strongly) convex functions, using the Performance Estimation Toolbox
 (available at https://github.com/AdrienTaylor/Performance-Estimation-Toolbox).